 “This was a really amazing part of your adventure, Hamlet.
 You’re sure that, should you ever one day write a book about this story or perhaps a stage production, you’d DEFINITELY include this scene.
-Why, you’d have to be literally crazy to write a story where you journey to England, get attacked by pirates— … Continue reading Book review – To Be or Not To Be: A Chooseable-Path Adventure (Spoiler Free)
+Why, you’d have to be literally [ridiculous] to write a story where you journey to England, get attacked by pirates—actual pirates!—but … Continue reading Book review – To Be or Not To Be: A Chooseable-Path Adventure (Spoiler Free)

 For a new artist, being "bad" could be discouraging.
 It's hard to continue when everything you do is nothing compared to others.
 Well, I was listening to the podcast Ear Biscuits, and here's what Rhett had to say about it: "I think hopefully one of the things that has been demonstrated here is that: if you … Continue reading To all new artists:

 Some of my best ideas come from one of the strangest places: the shower.
 I'm not sure how or why this happens.
 Perhaps it's from the hot water hitting me.
 Or maybe blobs of creative ideas hide in our shower systems to seep into our minds.
-Or perhaps shampoo pushes creativeness into our minds at … Continue reading Where story ideas come from
+Or perhaps shampoo pushes creativeness into our heads at … Continue reading Where story ideas come from

 After writers send their work out to be critiqued, it can feel as if forever stands in front of them.
 Time has stopped.
 Even as life goes by, nothing happens.
 They wait, filled with butterflies.
 Days and months and years all feel like lifetimes.
 Perhaps it's because they're nervous.
-They sent their work—their … Continue reading Waiting forever
+They sent their work—their child—out for … Continue reading Waiting forever

 Sometimes there's only so much that editing can do to improve a story.
 After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
 It's always positive. … Continue reading Ideas for the worst?